ava-labs/avalanchego/x/merkledb/README.md

 ## Structure

 A _Merkle radix trie_ is a data structure that is both a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) and a [radix trie](https://en.wikipedia.org/wiki/Radix_tree).
-MerkleDB is an implementation of a persisted key-value store using a Merkle radix trie.
+MerkleDB is an implementation of a persisted key-value store (sometimes just called "a store") using a Merkle radix trie.
 We sometimes use "Merkle radix trie" and "MerkleDB instance" interchangeably below, but the two are not the same.
 MerkleDB maintains data in a Merkle radix trie, but not all Merkle radix tries implement a key-value store.

 Like all tries, a MerkleDB instance is composed of nodes.
 Conceputally, a node has:
   * A unique _key_ which identifies its position in the trie.
 A node's key is a prefix of its childrens' keys.